Frequently Asked Questions

 Do I need to add moods, notes, or photos?

-No. They are optional ways to remember a walk.
+No. Moods, notes, photos, and your own tags are optional ways to remember a walk.
 The one-button log is enough.

 Are Trail, rewards, friends, and circles required?